pyparsing/pyparsing/docs/HowToUsePyparsing.rst

   pyparsing module, rarely used by client code)

-- ``set_whitespace_chars(chars)`` - define the set of chars to be ignored as whitespace before trying to match a specific ParserElement, in place of the default set of whitespace (space, tab, newline, and return)
+- ``set_whitespace_chars(chars)`` - define the set of chars to be ignored as whitespace before trying to match a specific ``ParserElement``, in place of the default set of whitespace (space, tab, newline, and return)

 - ``set_default_whitespace_chars(chars)`` - class-level method to override